Free Windows 10 upgrade will not be available for non-genuine versions

 - If you do not upgrade in the first year, you will be charged.
 There has been some confusion around pricing - but Microsoft is expected to charge a one-off license fee and NOT move to a subscription model.

-- Windows 10 will launch in late-2015.
+- Windows 10 will launch in late-2015, likely by the end of July.
 The Technical Preview will end on 15 April 2015.